Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 - Rice has combined with its opponents to score more than 53 points in five of eight games this season.

-- The two teams combine to average 43.9 points per game, 9.1 less than the over/under in this contest.
+- The 66.1 points per game these two squads have surrendered to opponents this season are 13.1 more than the 53 total in this contest.

-- The 66.1 points per game these two squads have allowed their opponents to score this season are 13.1 more than the 53 over/under in this contest.
+- The 53 over/under in this game is 2.4 points higher than the 50.6 average total in Owls games this season.

 Charlotte Stats and Trends

-- Charlotte has played eight games, with four wins against the spread.
+- In Charlotte's eight games this year, it has four wins against the spread.

 - This season, the 49ers won ATS in their only game as a favorite of 6 points or more.

-- Charlotte's games this year have hit the over two times in eight opportunities (25%).
+- Charlotte's games this year have hit the over on two of eight set point totals (25%).

 - Find the latest spread and moneyline odds for Charlotte at SISportsbook.